 Another comparison is the Sony Carl Zeiss 16-35mm f/2.8 SSM which lets in more light with f/2.8, is a much heavier lens, and doesn’t have image stabilization.

 |Nikon AF-S NIKKOR 16-35mm f/4G ED VR||Sony Carl Zeiss 16-35mm f/2.8 SSM|

 |Diaphragm blades||9 rounded||9 curved|

-The AF-S Nikkor 16-35mm F4 VR is a great wide-angle zoom, but it does have some caveats.
-Image stabilisation is clearly a great bonus feature and on a wide-angle can get you some really low shutter speeds.
-Images are centrally very sharp throughout the aperture range, with only a small amount of softening on a full frame body, especially when at its widest.
+The Nikon AF-S NIKKOR 16-35mm f/4G ED VR is a great wide-angle zoom, but it does have some caveats.
+Image stabilization is clearly a great bonus feature and on a wide-angle can get you some really low shutter speeds.
+Images are centrally very sharp throughout the aperture range, with only a small amount of softening on a full-frame body, especially when at its widest.

 If you’re happy to be at f/8 and above, you will get fantastic images across the focal range and with the peace of mind of VR, you’re going to get some high quality images and a big hit rate.

-The other Nikon wide angles may be f/2.8, but this edition comes in at a lighter weight and more cost-effective.
-With the addition of accepting filters, VR and a usable zoom range makes this a quality, wide-angle zoom.
-Apart from the 16mm barrel distortion, this is recommended lens.
+The other Nikon wide-angles may be f/2.8, but this edition comes in at a lighter weight and more cost-effective.
+With the addition of accepting filters, VR, and a usable zoom range make this a quality, wide-angle zoom.
+Apart from the 16mm barrel distortion, this is a recommended lens.